Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery

 Furthermore, many false negative drug-target pairs are typically included in DTI training sets.
 These drug-target pairs are actually interacting, but the interactions have not yet been reported (detected) due to the complex and costly experimental verification process \citep{Shi2015PredictingClustering,Ezzat2017Drug-targetFactorization,Buza2017ALADIN:Prediction}.
 Hereafter, these interactions shall be called \emph{missing interactions}.
 When we treat the unverified DTIs as non-interacting, we inevitably lose valuable information and introduce noise to the data.
 Therefore, exploiting possible missing interactions is crucial for the DTI prediction approach \citep{Shi2015PredictingClustering,Pliakos2020Drug-targetReconstruction}.

 In DTI prediction, there are four main prediction settings.
-These include predictions for: training (known) drug-target pairs (S1), test (new) drug candidates (S2), test (new) targets (S3), and pairs of test (new) drugs and test (new) targets (S4).
-S1 relates to transductive learning, while S2, S3, and S4 relate to inductive learning \citep{Pliakos2020Drug-targetReconstruction}.
-Among S2, S3 and S4, the latter is substantially more difficult than the others.
+These include predictions for: unseen pairs of training (known) drugs and targets (S1), pairs of test (new) drugs and training targets (S2), pairs of test (new) targets and training drugs (S3), and pairs of test (new) drugs and test (new) targets (S4).
+Compared to S1, which only considers pairs consisting of known drugs and targets, the other three settings that focus on predicting interactions for new drugs and/or new targets are more difficult, because they relate to the cold-start problem where interacting information of new drugs (targets) is unavailable \citep{Pliakos2020Drug-targetReconstruction}.
+This paper focuses on these three (S2, S3, S4) more challenging settings.

+S4 is substantially more arduous than S2 and S3, as the bipartite components of test pairs are new in S4.
 Many methods, especially most nearest neighbor based ones \citep{Yamanishi2008PredictionSpaces, vanLaarhoven2013PredictingProfile, Ezzat2017Drug-targetFactorization}, either cannot be applied or show a major drop in prediction performance when it comes to S4.
 An existing neighborhood-based approach designed for S4 specifically \citep{Shi2018InferringModels}, can not perform predictions in S2 and S3.
-Therefore, there is a lack of neighborhood-based DTI prediction methods that can handle successfully each and every one of S2, S3, and S4.
+Therefore, there is a lack of neighborhood-based DTI prediction methods that can successfully handle each and every one of S2, S3, and S4.
 Such methods are useful when the prediction setting of interest is unknown at training time.